 The Goulash soup is a very popular soup in Germany throughout the year.
 You can get it as a snack or as fast food from the street booths or Take Aways, and in the most restaurants.
 Mostly you would eat it with a German bun, a Broetchen.
 French baguette with butter is the alternative if you cannot get the German bread.
+In some regions they add red beans and celery but you don't have to use these ingredients.
 Happy Cooking!

 Ingredients German Goulash Soup